 - Journal 20%

 - Course Reader

 - Learning Outcomes

-- Students will gain the ability to judge and assess literary forms and style.
+- Gain the ability to judge and assess literary forms and style

-- Students will develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolio of works.
+- Develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolio of works

-- Students will be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world.
+- Be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world

-- Students will gain exposure to a range of literary texts and contexts and the ability to read them closely and with insight to the particular literary techniques deployed.
+- Gain exposure to a range of literary texts and contexts and the ability to read them closely and with insight to the particular literary techniques deployed.